-- Type 0-Graph structure only: Compute an aggregate over all neighbors of nodes in V that satisfying some P_n .
+- Type 0-Graph structure only: Compute an aggregate over all neighbors of nodes in V that satisfy some P_n.
 E.g.: Find the average number of products per customer; Compute the average number of customers buying only that product, per product. - Type 1-Attribute predicate on one side only: Compute an aggregate for nodes in V satisfying P_a ; Compute an aggregate on edges to nodes in V satisfying P_n from nodes in W satisfying P_a .

-E.g.: Find the average number of products for NJ customers; Find total number of CA customers buying only a single product. - Type 2-Attribute predicate on both sides: Compute an aggregate for nodes in V satisfying P_a to nodes in W satisfying P_a' .
+E.g.: Find the average number of products for NJ customers; Find total number of CA customers buying only a single product.

+- Type 2-Attribute predicate on both sides: Compute an aggregate for nodes in V satisfying P_a to nodes in W satisfying P'a .

 E.g.: Count total number of OTC products bought by NJ customers; Total sales of Rx products to CA customers who buy nothing else.

 Naturally, one can define yet higher orders of queries that are more complex, either through more constraints or more steps through the graph.
-Join-style queries would compute an aggregate of nodes from V at distance 2 from other nodes in V satisfying P_a connected via nodes in W satisfying P_a' , and so on.
-One can also bring in other graph properties (such as measuring the diameter of an induced subgraph).
+Join-style queries would compute an aggregate of nodes from V at distance 2 from other nodes in V satisfying P_a connected via nodes in W satisfying P'a , and so on.
+Other graph properties can be included in queries, such as measuring the diameter of an induced subgraph, or identifying particular patterns of interaction such as complete embedded subgraphs.
 For this work, we constrain our interest principally to the classes of queries defined above, since these are sufficiently rich to be challenging to answer accurately, while being sufficiently concise to specify compactly and work with over realistic data sets.
 In particular, note that while queries of type 0 can easily be answered on the fully censored graph exactly, answering queries of other types requires some more information about attributes of the entities in order to give any reasonable accuracy.